post-self/idumea.post-self.ink/content/notes.md

 > Incontestible,\
 > Unmoving and always changing.

+## Part 5

-#### It was a land of long, rolling hills and yet longer flat basins that always drank most thirstily from the seasonal storms that did their best to thrash the Earth below.
+#### *It was a land of long, rolling hills and yet longer flat basins that always drank most thirstily from the seasonal storms that did their best to thrash the Earth below.*

 Cf. Dwale: